pinskylab/how_we_work/offboarding.md

 1. Project components are all hosted in a repository on Github in the pinskylab organization.
 2. Declare a license in the README so people know how they can use your work (for example [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/))
-3. README includes project abstract or description
+3. README should include a project abstract or description
-4. README includes file navigation within repo, description of file contents
+4. README should help viewers navigate the files and directories within the repo and describe file contents.
+5. For scripts, include in the README the software and package versions used to run the scripts and the specifications of the computer(s) on which the scripts were run.
+6. For data files, describe the contents of each file, the file format, and the description and units of each data column if relevant.
-5. README includes links to papers, preprints
+7. README should include links to relevant papers or preprints
-6. README Includes contact information for authors, and if data is proprietary, for data creators
+8. README should include contact information for authors, and if data is proprietary, for data creators
+9. If any data required to run the scripts are not hosted in the repo, links and descriptions for how to access, download, or otherwise add the data are required.

 Data
 ----